45G/shadowsocks-libev/README.md

 As per the draft, the SOCKS proxy does not attempt to use TFO to connect to the server unless the proxy client requests it.

 Newer Linux kernel versions (4.4+) allow userspace applications to inspect the SYN of an accepted conection.
-By deffault, ss-redir will ask for TFO only if it detects that the original client attempted TFO.
+By default, ss-redir will ask for TFO only if it detects that the original client attempted TFO.
 You can override this behavior with the "--force-tfo" argument.